Electrolux Washing Machines Review

 Among the five models, you will find the 7.5kg ‘Vapour Action System’ front loader with a maximum spin speed of 1200RPM.
 Its key feature is the Vapour Refresh program.
-This not only sounds cool, it is cool.
-This is basically a 21-minute ‘refresh’ cycle that helps revive and freshen-up garments without water or detergent.
-It uses vapour instead to remove wrinkles and odours, reducing the need to iron, keeping your favourites bright and stylish.
+This not only sounds pretty cool, it is cool.
+It’s basically a 21-minute ‘refresh’ cycle that helps revive and freshen-up garments, without water or detergent.
+It instead uses vapour to remove wrinkles and odours, reducing the need to iron, keeping your favourites bright and stylish.
 Beyond this feature, it also is equipped with:

 - Woolmark Cycle: This is a special cycle with a Woolmark Certification, made for washable wool wear.
 It allows you to wash and dry your prized woollen items without fear of shrinkage.